iKarTehFox/Password-Gen/README.md

 - Set how many characters you want in your password with the range slider

 **Password character sets**
-- Enable including lowecase and uppercase letters, numbers, and symbols
+- Enable including lowercase & uppercase letters, numbers, and symbols

 # Credits (Open Source)
 **Bootstrap** ([Link](https://getbootstrap.com/))